 As a victim of domestic violence, you may feel an overwhelming sense of despair and hopelessness.
 Isolated, paralyzed by fear, and lacking information or resources, victims of domestic violence often are unable or unwilling to take certain steps to remove themselves from the cycle of violence that has terrorized them during their relationship.
 But there are certain steps you can take if you are a victim of domestic abuse.
-This article will explain just a few of them.
+This article by our Brooklyn divorce attorney will explain just a few of them.

 Domestic abuse can take on many forms.
 These signs and forms of abuse include emotional, mental, physical, sexual, or economic abuse.